It can get confusing when determining who is what regarding qualifications in cosmetic treatments. So let’s clear a few things up!

 What is a cosmetic doctor?

-A cosmetic doctor is a general practitioner (GP), a medical doctor who specialises in cosmetic treatments.
+A cosmetic doctor is a general practitioner (GP), a medical doctor who offers cosmetic treatments.
 A cosmetic doctor isn’t a dermatologist, and any doctor could call themselves a cosmetic doctor.
-‘Cosmetic doctor’ is not an official designation, though it clearly explains this doctor’s field.
+‘Cosmetic doctor’ is not an official designation, though it clearly explains a doctor’s area of interest.